 A window with the search results is displayed with an entry for each match found.
 Double-clicking on an entry will open the corresponding file and place the cursor on the search string in that file.
 Multiple file types can be separated by semicolons.
-For example, entering the following search criteria: C:\mydirectory.lib;.c will search all .lib and .c files in mydirectory.
+For example, entering C:\mydirectory.lib;.c will search all .lib and .c files in mydirectory.